 It provides a role for Committee members to contribute, monitor and evaluate the School Self Evaluation Proforma;

-It enables the provision of advice to the Governing Body on curriculum organisation;
+It enables the provision of advice to the Governing Board on curriculum organisation;

 It enables a partnership approach with the Head Teacher when agreeing targets aimed at raising standards of pupil/student performance, including attendance targets;